use-ink/cargo-contract/build-image/README.md

 Make sure to run the command inside `my-app` directory and specify a relative manifest path to the root contract:
 `cargo contract build --verifiable --release --manifest-path ink-project-a/Cargo.toml`

+**Apple Silicon performance**

+It is a known issue that running AMD64 image on the ARM host architecture significantly impacts the performance and build times.
+To solve this issues, enable _Use Rosetta for x86/amd64 emulation on Apple Silicon_ in _Settings_ -> _Features in development_ tab in Docker Desktop App.